theacrat/plugin.video.nas/README.md

 As of now, you don't (unless you know how to install from source).

-Once it's in a more acceptable state (e.g. caching as to not hammer Stremio's servers), I will make a proper release and install guide.
+Once it's in a more acceptable state, I will make a proper release and install guide.

 ## Features